Linear superposition as a core theorem of quantum empiricism: Numeri

-Statistical weights $\nu_s$ in object \eqref{set} are invariant with respect to both the involutions $\nu_j(\frak a^*)=\nu_j(\frak a)= \nu_j(\tilde{\frak a})$ for each component $\frak a_s$ independently. \end{itemize} What is more, the commentary on the primacy of \qm\ over the abstract arithmetic (see p.~\pageref{comment}) has a logical continuation. \begin{itemize} \item Quantum"=theoretic description invokes no $\bbC$"=numbers; it creates them together with the $\tilde\bbC^*$"=algebra. \end{itemize} This fact is remarkable in its own right because the `2"=dimensional' numbers arise at the lowest empirical level, not from the need for solving any mathematical problems.
+This fact is remarkable in its own right because the `2"=dimensional' numbers arise at the lowest empirical level, not from the need for solving any mathematical problems.
 Mathematics is still lacking.
-Therefore pt.~\hyperlink{R+}{$\ds\msf R^\textsf{+}$} (p.~\pageref{R+}) could have even been weakened by replacing `homomorphism onto numbers', roughly, with the `homomorphism onto continuum'.
-Our minimal points of departure are replications and the `ingoing/""outgoing' structure of brace \eqref{split'}.
-The imaginary part of the complex number---as a supplement to the real one---comes in essence from the left hand side of the conception $\statePsi\goto\state\alpha$.
-Neither does theory depend on the meanings that will be later attached to the physical concepts---observables, measurement, spectra, means, \etc---to their interpretations or rigorous definitions.
-At the same time, the interferential `effects of subtraction and of zeroes' are intrinsically present in the very foundation of the construct.
+Therefore, pt.~\hyperlink{R+}{$\ds\msf R^\textsf{+}$} (p.~\pageref{R+}) could have even been weakened by replacing \lrceil{homomorphism onto numbers}, roughly, with the \lrceil{homomorphism onto continuum}.
+Our minimal points of departure are replications and the ingoing/"!outgoing structure of brace \eqref{split'}.
+The imaginary part of the complex number""---as a supplement to the real one---comes, as a rough guide, from the left hand side of the conception $\statePsi\goto\state\alpha$.
+The theory does not depend on the meanings that will be later attached to the physical concepts""---""observables, measurement, spectra, means, \etc---to their interpretations or rigorous definitions.
+At the same time, the interferential `effects of subtraction and of zeroes' are intrinsically present within the construct's foundation itself.

 Let us add, in conclusion, two more formal vindications of rigidity of emerging the $\bbC$"=structure.
 In doing so, one assumes that we have already had the $\bbR$"=numbers.